simplyaltis/SimplyAltis-AltisLife/README.md

 - Added Road cones, Road barriers, Tapes, Arrows for SAPD to control an area.
 Like real cops!
 - SAS members can now purchase and give out lollipops to our citizens
 - More items are now removed on being arrested
-- All the new items are saved and persistant in your inventory
+- All the new items are saved and persistent in your inventory
 - Markets are now alphabetized
 - Cleaned up string tables.
 We are an english only server!
 - Compressed all the skins and removed unnecessary ones